 The unitary patent should bring advantages to inventors and companies: Firstly, one protects one's innovations with a single patent in several countries at the same time and saves a lot of paper, time and costs.
 Above all, the otherwise very time-consuming translation into the national languages is no longer necessary. - The unitary patent can be applied for in German, English or French. - The effort for the translations is not to be underestimated in the conventional procedure.
 And instead of one fee per country, only one fee is charged for all participating countries.

-Despite all the advantages and simple registration, there are many things to consider.
-If, for example, the patent is not granted, the entire processing costs are lost.
-A risk that can be minimized in advance with a professional search by the Austrian Patent Office.
-Such a search is available for € 258 and will be completed within a few months.
-Even better: With a national patent or utility model application, you also get this research and at the same time secure the priority day.
-Applicants should therefore first go to the Austrian Patent Office and only then register the unitary patent.
+Despite all the advantages and the simple application, there are some things to consider.
+For example, if the patent is not granted, the entire procedural fees are lost, just as with the bundle patent.
+A risk that can be minimized in advance with a professional search from the Austrian Patent Office.
+Such a search is available for € 258 and is completed within a few months.
+Even better: With a national patent or utility model application, one also receives this search and at the same time secures the priority date.
+Applicants should therefore continue to go first to the Austrian Patent Office and only then apply for the unitary patent.

-The new granting procedure works according to the principle "one for all, all for one".
-If the patent is granted, then it applies in all participating countries.
-But if it is challenged in one of the countries successfully, it loses its effect also in all countries.
-The challenge is negotiated, depending on the technical subject, before one of the central chambers in Paris or Munich (a replacement solution is being sought for the third planned seat in London following the announced withdrawal of the UK).
+The new granting procedure works according to the principle "One for all, all for one".
+If the patent is granted, it is valid in all participating countries.
+However, if it is successfully challenged in one of the countries, then it also loses its effect in all countries.
+The challenge is heard before one of the central chambers in Paris or Munich, depending on the technical subject matter (the third planned seat in London will be cancelled following the UK's withdrawal).

-The violation of a unitary patent is negotiated before a local chamber.
-This can be in Stockholm, Milan or Vienna, to mention only three examples.
-You can appeal against the decision of a local chamber again in one of the central chambers.
+Infringement of a unitary patent is also heard before local chambers.
+This can be in Stockholm, Milan or Vienna, to name just three examples.
+Appeals against the decision of a local chamber can in turn be made to one of the central chambers.

-The unitary patent will become effective as soon as Germany ratifies the associated agreeement on the Unification Patent Court.
+The Unitary Patent will enter into force as soon as Germany also ratifies the related Agreement on the Unified Patent Court.